EnergyArchmage/EplusGridDev/design/FY2016/Electrical Storage Improvements.md

 Introductory text will be added at the Group level to help explain how the various ElectricLoadCenter:* and Generator:* objects relate to one another to provide higher level guidance.

 The ElectricLoadCenter:Distribution object will be modified to add the following new input fields at the end of the object.
-All of the new inputs will be setup so if they are omitted the legacy behavior, or at least intended behavior where there no issues, will be retained.
+All of the new inputs will be setup so if they are omitted the legacy behavior, or at least intended behavior were there no issues, will be retained.

 #### Field: Storage Charge Operation Scheme
 This field is used to determine which power source is used to charge the electric storage device.
 There are four choices: OnSiteGenerators, OnSiteGeneratorsSurplus, ScheduledGridSupply, and OnSiteGeneratorSurplusPlusScheduledGridSupply.